silviapoletti/Malingering-detection/README.md

 </p>

 We can also pick some samples in the dataset and apply SHAP to understand how each item contributed (with its importance) to the classification of the samples.
 Blue items indicate a "positive" influence on the final decision, in the direction of predicting the subject as honest, while red items indicate a "negative" influence on the final decision, in the direction of predicting the subject as dishonest.
+Note that:
+- The bigger the length of the "thick arrows", the greater the importance of the corresponding item in the decision making;
+- The closer the "thick arrows" to the prediction, the greater the importance of the corresponding item in the decision making.